-The directors have prepared the 31 December 2020 financial report on a going concern basis which contemplates continuity of normal business activities and the realisation of assets and settlement of liabilities in the ordinary course of business.
-This is notwithstanding that the Group generated a loss from continuing activities of \$24,301,000 (2019: \$3,672,000) and incurred net cash outflows from operating and investing activities of \$19,166,000 (2019: \$12, 434,000).
+The directors have prepared the 31 December 2021 financial report on a going concern basis which contemplates continuity of normal business activities and the realisation of assets and settlement of liabilities in the ordinary course of business.
+This is considering that the Group generated profit from continuing activities of \$1,143,000 (2020: \$24,301,000 loss) and incurred net cash inflows from operating and investing activities of \$12,849,000 (2020: \$19,166,000 outflow).
+This is notwithstanding that the future operations and investments of the Group are subject to uncertainties in the timing of future cashflows from projects and subject to external economic impacts.